 2) Set aside a portion of your income throughout the year.

-4) Better yet, open a business bank account.
+4) Open a business bank account.

 5) Remember that you can deduct more than you think